 Check-in is from 3-7pm.
 If you think you will be arriving later, please let us know in advance.
 Check out is at 11am.

-Because of our small size, cancellations affect us greatly, but in the summer of 2020, we understand that plans change.
-We now take just a 10% deposit at the time of booking, and all reservations are fully refundable up to 48 hours in advance.
+Because of our small size, cancellations affect us greatly, but we understand that plans may change.
+We now take a 50% deposit at the time of booking, and all reservations are fully refundable up to 48 hours in advance.
 There is no fee to change the date of a reservation.

 The Lincolnville Motel is an older property with plenty of quirks.
 As such, we ask that all guests use good judgment and refrain from behaving in ways that might endanger themselves, other guests, or the property itself.
 Smoking is not allowed in any of the buildings.